PMBio/MetH5Format/README.md

 ## Citing

-If you find the MetH5 format helped you in your research, you can cite the following preprint:
+If you find the MetH5 format helped you in your research, you can cite the following manuscript:

-Snajder, Rene H., Oliver Stegle, and Marc Jan Bonder.
-2022.
-"PycoMeth: A Toolbox for Differential Methylation Testing from Nanopore Methylation Calls." bioRxiv. https://doi.org/10.1101/2022.02.16.480699.

-    @article {Snajder2022.02.16.480699,
+Snajder R, Leger A, Stegle O, Bonder MJ. pycoMeth: a toolbox for differential methylation testing from Nanopore methylation calls.
+Genome Biol.
+2023;24: 83.

+    @ARTICLE{Snajder2023-wd,
-        author = {Snajder, Rene and Leger, Adrien and Stegle, Oliver and Bonder, Marc Jan}, title = {pycoMeth: A toolbox for differential methylation testing from Nanopore methylation calls}, year = {2022}, doi = {10.1101/2022.02.16.480699}, publisher = {Cold Spring Harbor Laboratory}, journal = {bioRxiv}
+      title    = "pycoMeth: a toolbox for differential methylation testing from Nanopore methylation calls", author   = "Snajder, Rene and Leger, Adrien and Stegle, Oliver and Bonder, Marc Jan", journal  = "Genome Biol.", volume = 24, number = 1, pages = "83", month = apr, year = 2023, }
-    }

 ## Authors and contributors